brettcannon/sans-io/index.rst

 In other words by leaving I/O out of the picture a network protocol library allows itself to be used by both synchronous and asynchronous I/O code.
+And by not simply abstracting out the I/O it allows users of the library to drive the network interactions themselves, not the network protocol library itself; not forcing I/O code to have to conform to a certain API provides the greatest flexibility for users of such low-level details such as network protocols.
 Working towards this unbinding of network protocols from I/O is very important as the Python community migrates from synchronous I/O code to using ``async``/``await`` for asynchronous I/O.